faest-sign/faest-avx/README.md

 Currently our implementation is using the following set of instruction set extensions:

 - AVX2: The AVX2, AES-NI, PCLMULQDQ, and BMI1 instruction set extensions.
+- AArch64: Armv8.2-a with the AES instruction set extension.

 Additionally, we plan to support also the following sets of extensions that the implementation can
 use:
-- AVX2_VAES: The above, plus VAES and VPCLMULQDQ.
+- AVX2_VAES: The AVX2 above, plus VAES and VPCLMULQDQ.
-- AVX512: The above, plus AVX512F and AVX512BW.
+- AVX512: The AVX2 above, plus AVX512F and AVX512BW.